 Health Education Complex.
 The Health Education Complex is the first major academic building to be built in the northern segment of the campus.
 It is situated on top of a hill with panoramic views of the beautiful Susan Jacobs Arboretum and of the main campus.
 The Complex houses the Mary Black School of Nursing and the School of Education, Human Performance, and Health, the Enrollment Management Offices, the Bookstore, and the Spartan Recreation Center.
 The Spartan Recreation Center has an indoor track, basketball courts, racquet ball courts, a work-out room, a class studio, a swimming pool and locker rooms for both men and women.

 John M. Rampey Center.
-Opened in 1992, the John M. Rampey Center's 6,200-square-foot facility houses the Exercise and Sports Science program, including a state of the art exercise science lab.
-The Rampey Center is also used for professional development, corporate training and continuing education classes.
+Opened in 1992, the John M. Rampey Center's 6,200-square-foot facility houses Counseling and the Health Services satellite office.